jidongbsu/cs452-network-file-system/README.md

 ## Learning Objectives

-- Learning how network file systems (NFS) work
+- Learning how network file systems (NFS) work.
-- Understanding the concept of remote procedure calls (RPC) and how they can be implemented
+- Understanding the concept of remote procedure calls (RPC) and how they can be implemented.
+- Being able to explain why endianess conversion is needed when writing network programs.

 ## Important Notes